NGP-Lab/.github/profile/README.md

+# Hi there 👋 Welcome to the NGP Lab GitHub organization!

 ## Goal

-Hi there 👋 welcome!
 This organization aims to track AI developments and advances in modeling Earth systems and beyond.

 <!--
 NGP-Lab/.github is a ✨special ✨ repository that you can use to add README.md to your public organization profile, visible to anyone.
 Make sure it’s public and and initialize it with a README in the profile directory to get started.